 Three strategies to use so that students develop their own ability to monitor themselves as writers.

-Last week, my coauthors and I created a series of posts that we hope you’ll find helpful for getting your school year off to a great start.
-Whether you are … Continue Reading In Case You Missed It: Writing Workshop Fundamentals Blog Series
+Last week, my coauthors and I created a series of posts that we hope you'll find helpful for getting your school year off to a great start.
+Whether you are new to writing workshop, or a leader of this work, we hope you found something there!
+This was an exciting blog series for us to… Continue reading In Case You Missed It: Writing Workshop Fundamentals Blog Series

 Working with the intention of creating writing environments with our students that are reflective of the beliefs and the needs of all should be our goal.
 While each writing workshop is unique to the writers within the workshop, there are basic design components true of all writing workshops.